NyaomiDEV/Sunamu/README.md

 Just launch it and preferably put it in fullscreen!

-## How-to: Lyrics from Musixmatch

-You'd have to install the official Musixmatch Desktop App on your computer.
-Then launch it once; login is not really required.
-Sunamu will automatically configure itself based on your Musixmatch Desktop installation.

 ## Notable observed quirks

 Check and contribute to the compatibility table [here](COMPATIBILITY.md).